AndyShiue/Ende-readme/README.md

 Syntax for importing all `fn`/`data`/`mod` in a `mod` could be implemented likewise.

-# Memory Management

-Until now, the language is still fairly compatible with system programming.
-Functions are ... well, functions; non-capturing lambdas are function pointers.
-Surely some form of recursive type must be implemented in order to make Ende really useful, but I think it should be done with explicit pointer; I will discuss on it later.
-`data` are enums in C each with a tag indicating its variant to make them type safe but records specifically can be implemented as structs in C: I didn't say recursive types work.
-`mod`s are modules.
-Generics are monomorphized at compile time.
-`impl`s have nothing to do with runtime.

 # `const`

 You may found that I wrote *`const` mode* instead of *const mode* throughout the article.